kubycsolutions/kubycsolutions/README.md

 - 👋 Hi, I’m Joe Kesselman, also known as Keshlam.
 IBM old-timers may remember me as JKESS.
 Others may remember me from the W3C DOM Working Group, or the Apache Xalan XSLT processor and IBM's Xylem processor which spun off from that effort.
 Kubyc Solutions is the name I'm currently using for independent/consulting work.
 - 👀 I’m interested in tooling, operating systems, standards, languages, home automation, user interfaces, open source, ...
-- 🌱 I’m currently learning Alexa and Rust
+- 🌱 I’m currently learning Alexa app development, and Rust on the Raspberry Pi.
 - 📫 You can reach me as keshlam@kubyc.solutions or keshlam@kubycsolutions.com

 <!---